Product documentation

 However searching this information based on the SSCC and without knowing the load ID is less straightforward.

-This Advanced Warehouse Management form displays the lines for all SSCCs (pallets/cases etc. notified on the Advanced Shipping Note from the vendor) on incoming purchase orders, and transfer orders.
+This Warehouse Management form displays the lines for all SSCCs (pallets/cases etc. notified on the Advanced Shipping Note from the vendor) on incoming purchase orders, and transfer orders.
 Main tables: WHSASNItem and WHSLoadLine.

 Open ASN lines